blaynem/pos-app/README.md

 ## Reason for creating:

+Originally was going to be for a companies use, but after they backed out I decided it would be really good practice to complete it.
+Plus, if they come back and want it later, it will be finished.

 ### Problem

 A club was writing down all of their club patrons orders on a slip of paper.
 Everything from drinks, food, their club dues, etc. Nothing was on the internet, simply a piece of paper.
 If that paper was lost, so was all of their information.